310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% bubble Kanata smile %}
 please do not mention Old stories of the War days at every opportunity you get. they are Stories that do not make anyone Happy.

-instead of lamenting about the Past, let's think about the Future. after all, we can make That shine with our Efforts.
+instead of lamenting about the Past, let’s think about the Future. after all, we can make That shine with our Efforts.
 {% endbubble %}

 {% bubble Keito %}
 I suppose we see things with a different perspective, then.
-If we don't learn from the past and its history, we’re doomed to repeat the same tragedy.
+If we don’t learn from the past and its history, we’re doomed to repeat the same tragedy.
 {% endbubble %}

 {% bubble Kanata smile %}